 This is a mere ‘how is it possible’ account of the substantive self, and over time it might be shown to be inconsistent with either reason or empirical evidence.
 Yet, at this time, no reason or evidence exists that I know of that would counsel against this account.
 Further, a substantive self, as described here, would help to make sense of certain features of attention, discussed above.
 Thus, I see no reason to reject the existence of a substantive self.

 But note that, in my picture, the self is only as strong as its powers of attention.
 While this might be an uncomfortable idea to some, I take it that it is preferable to losing the self altogether.
-And now, in the words of Galen Strawson, it is your move…Make a donation
+And now, in the words of Galen Strawson, it is your move…Support Aeon: make a one-off donation